omashabacodes/chiomashaba/README.txt

-Photon by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

 A simple (gradient-heavy) single pager that revisits a style I messed with on two